bankszach/clearlist_v0.4_scaffold/docs/README.md

 2. Run validation (example): `jq . profiles/*.json` then a JSON‑Schema validator.
 3. Update `manifests/index.json` (hashes) — or run the provided script in your toolchain.
 4. Add links later to `links/edges.json`.

+## 🚀 AI Wisdom Agents
+Transform profiles into interactive AI agents that embody each teacher's wisdom:
+- **Interactive Conversations**: Chat with spiritual teachers in their authentic voice
+- **Rich Context**: AI responses draw from documented teachings, practices, and claims
+- **Cross-Tradition Dialogue**: Explore different approaches to nondual insight
+- **Ready to Use**: Complete Python system with OpenAI integration

+See `README_demo.md` for full AI agent documentation and setup.